 One day, mid-summer, I was very upset about going back to the camp.
 I have vague memories that something was to take place that day which I did not want to participate in.
 I was driven to camp by a young camp counselor who would carpool a few campers in his Volkswagen Beetle.
 That day I sat in the front seat of the Beetle and one or two other boys sat in the back seat.
 I had just been picked up for camp and we were about half a block from my house, heading slowly down the poorly paved hill that was our street.

 I was in a desperate internal fight.
 I could not go back to the camp and needed to find a way to escape.
 I remember thinking that we were going slow enough that I could just jump out of the car and run home.
-And I that is exactly what I did.
+And that is exactly what I did.
 I jumped out of the moving car as it slowly headed down the hill on my street and ran up the embankment and into the woods behind my house.
 My memory is that the counselor never stopped his car or looked back.
-I snuck back in my house through the back screen door.
+I snuck back into my house through the back screen door.

 At the time my mother had a maid who worked for her named Hellen.
 Hellen was a very large, taciturn, African American woman.
 Hellen and I did not get along.
 (Hellen quit a few months later, blaming me and my mean words for her leaving.
-Through the screen I saw Hellen working in the kitchen and when she left the room I snuck into the house and hid under a countertop desk.
+Through the screen, I saw Hellen working in the kitchen and when she left the room I snuck into the house and hid under a countertop desk.
 I was not there for long before my mother found me hiding.
 I remember her surprise and upset that I was home.

 All of this camp experience was prepubescent, and at eleven, I did not know very much about sex or sexuality.
 I certainly had never heard the word homosexuality at eleven.
-But I knew early on that I was different than the other boys and that I did not fit in to mainstream boy culture.
+But I knew early on that I was different than the other boys and that I did not fit into mainstream boy culture.

-There is a father I know, the brother of a close friend of mine, who is all hard edged male macho.
+There is a father I know, the brother of a close friend of mine, who is all hard-edged male macho.
 He huffs and puffs and is full of himself in his male ego.
 His son, who is eleven now, based on my own experience growing up gay, has all the signs of a gay child.
-The child, although he is excels at sports, also loves to try on grandma’s wig and dress in her clothes.
+The child, although he excels at sports, also loves to try on grandma’s wig and dress in her clothes.
 His father demeans him often in front of family and friends for being weak, scared, a sissy.
 No one ever says a word to the father about his behavior.
 I am not a part of this family and can not easily intervene.
 But I wait for the day when this child enters adolescence and begins to discover who he is.
 I hope to be there for him at that time in the future if he needs me.

 I tell these stories about my childhood to bear witness that being gay was not a choice made in adulthood.
 Being gay was the person I was when I was born.
 It is clear to me, that from an early age, of which my camp stories bear witness, I was different.
 I had all the signs of a child who would grow up into a gay man.
 I guess I was a gay infant, who became a gay child, who grew into a gay man.